Quarterly Estimated Taxes: A Complete Guide for Self-Employed Workers

 - EFTPS (Electronic Federal Tax Payment System) - Free, must enroll in advance

-- Credit/debit card - Processed through third parties; small fee applies
+- Credit/debit card - Third-party processor; small fee applies

-When making payments online, select "Estimated Tax" as the payment type and choose the correct tax year and quarter.
+When paying online, select "Estimated Tax" and choose the correct tax year and quarter.

 Tips for Managing Quarterly Payments

 Set aside money after every payment you receive.
-A good rule of thumb: move 25-30% of each freelance payment into a separate savings account dedicated to taxes.
+Move 25-30% of each freelance payment into a separate savings account for taxes.

 Adjust as you go.
-If your income changes significantly during the year, recalculate your estimated payments.
-You're not locked into equal quarterly amounts - you can use the annualized installment method on Form 2210 to pay based on when you actually earned the income.
+If income changes significantly, recalculate your payments.
+You are not locked into equal quarterly amounts.
+The annualized installment method on Form 2210 lets you pay based on when you actually earned the income.

 Track deductions in real-time.
-Every deductible expense reduces your taxable income and therefore your quarterly payment.
-The more deductions you track during the year, the more accurate your estimates will be - and the less likely you are to overpay.
+Every deductible expense reduces your taxable income and your quarterly payment.
+The more deductions you track during the year, the more accurate your estimates.

 The Takeaway

-Quarterly estimated taxes are one of the least intuitive parts of self-employment, but they're not optional.
-The key is having a system: know your due dates, calculate based on real numbers (not guesswork), and track your deductions as you earn.
+Quarterly estimated taxes are not intuitive, but they are not optional.
+The key is a system: know your due dates, calculate based on real numbers, and track deductions as you earn.

 Ready to stop overpaying taxes?